Advancing the Velocity Gradient Technique: Using Gradient Amplitudes and handling thermal broadening: Statistics of gradient amplitudes based on the theory of MHD turbulence

 In simulations, the parameters $V_L$ and $L_{inj}$ are given at the start of the turbulence driving and stay constant under temporal evolution.
 The three-dimensional velocity gradient amplitude is the sum of velocity gradient amplitudes from eddies of different scales, which we would expect the smallest scale permissible in the simulation dominates.
 As a result, we would have the simplified, easily memorable expression for the amplitudes of velocity gradients which we would use throughout the whole paper:

-In incompressible turbulence, there should have no $\delta \rho$ arises since Alfven modes would not bring fluctuations of densities.
-As a result, the concept of density gradients is out of question in the incompressible turbulence unless we are discussing the incompressible limit of compressible turbulence, which we will discuss below.
+{\torefereeone In incompressible turbulence, there should have no density fluctuations $\delta \rho$ since Alfven modes do not induce such fluctuations.
+As a result, the density gradients are not considered in incompressible limit of MHD turbulence.}